 In the area of clinical practice, we continue to plan and implement improvements.
 Students have two different options for chairside milled dental restorations and an additional scanner to provide a digital workflow for laboratory communication and fabrication.
 The clinical lab continues to serve through the ability to scan, mill and sinter restorations for patient care without sending work to outside laboratories.
 Our implant program continues to grow.
-We have two grant supported implant systems available to students for low cost treatment options for their patients.
-We are in the third year of our conversion to electric handpieces from air-driven handpieces.
-Electric handpieces advantages include a quieter operator experience, constant torque adjustable speeds and fewer attachment changes.
-Our second and third year students will begin using electric handpieces with clinical care this year.
+We have two grant supported implant systems available to students for low-cost treatment options for their patients.

-In Patient Care services, we continue to implement, update and develop portions of Epic Wisdom Electronic Health Record.
+In Patient Care services, we have implemented and continue to update and develop portions of Epic Wisdom Electronic Health Record.
 We were the first dental school in the United States and Canada to use the Epic Wisdom Electronic Health Record (EHR).
 Four additional dental schools have adopted Wisdom EHR and we are collaborating with these schools for future academic development.
 The Wisdom module allows our students, residents and faculty access to the patient's health records from other services in the health sciences center for better patient management.
 Patients have access to their dental providers through the online portal, MyChart, from Epic.
 Computer terminals were installed at each operatory for quicker and more efficient access to patient health information in the new EHR.
 We added a call center for patient scheduling to improve the patient experience.